John Dickson, Jesus: A Short Life (Oxford: Lion Books, 2012).

 In other words, because it seems to cast Jesus in a role subordinate to that of John, the opposite of the impression the biblical authors presumably intended to convey, it is hardly the sort of thing the gospel writers are likely to have invented (p137-8).

-Similarly, in rebutting the assertion of Richard Dawkins in ‘The God Delusion’ that “it is even possible to mount a serious, though not widely supported, historical case that Jesus never lived at all”, Dickson insists in reply, “no one who is actually doing history thinks so” (p21).
+Elsewhere, in rebutting the assertion of Richard Dawkins in ‘The God Delusion’ that “it is even possible to mount a serious, though not widely supported, historical case that Jesus never lived at all”, Dickson again resorts to a combination of the argumentum ab auctorita and argumentum ad Populum fallacies, insisting “no one who is actually doing history thinks so” (p21).